szh/breakify/README.md

 ---
 First of all, we need more tests.
 Second, it would be nice to save statistics and show graphs of how much working v.s. breaking the user is getting in.
+You can also see all the `TODO:` items in the code.
 I'm writing this as a fun side project, so I'll get to things whenever I do.
 If you want to help out though, you're more than welcome to.
 Keep reading below for instructions.

 Building and Running